For a breach of duties the main categories of criminal offence penalties under the Work Health and Safety Act 2012 (SA) (the WHS Act) are:

 - establishing consultation arrangements in the workplace

-- encouraging constructive participation in health and safety by trade unions and employer associations
+- encouraging constructive participation in health and safety by unions and employer organisations

 - providing an effective enforcement regime.